Graunke Park Bulletin and Calendar Spring 2021 - Spring 2022

 Organizing, Introductions, Questions Concerns and Safety Meeting

 A Tuesday or Wednesday Afternoon, early April 2021, TBA.
-With City of Edmontom personnel, at Graunke or Star Blanket Park or room TBA
+With City of Edmonton personnel, at Graunke or Star Blanket Park or room TBA

 Free Guided Interpretive Walks